This page contains affiliate links. Please read our disclosure for more info.

 Miyaijima from Hiroshima: Take the train to JR Miyajima Guchi station (28 minutes) from where you can catch the ferry.
 The ferry takes 10 minutes and the JR ferry is included with Japan Rail Passes.

-Suggested Tours: This Hiroshima & Miyajima Island Private Guided Walking Tour looks ideal with the tour starting from your accommodation.
+Suggested Tour: This Hiroshima & Miyajima Island Private Guided Walking Tour covers the highlights of both.

 Okayama Hotels